tiagob/create-full-stack/packages/docusaurus/docs/configuration.md

 Configuration across web, mobile and apollo-sever-express follows CRA's [environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/).
 Configuration specific to cloud deployment is found in the [Pulumi stack](https://www.pulumi.com/docs/intro/concepts/stack/).

+Create Full Stack loads environment variables from `.env` files into `process.env`.
+Storing configuration in the environment separate from code is based on [The Twelve-Factor App methodology](https://12factor.net/config).

 `.env` files are in their corresponding platform packages directories.
 For instance, `packages/web/.env.production` or `packages/mobile/.env.production`.

 - `.env`: Default.